yubrajbhoi/termux-python/Doc/library/statistics.rst

 The basic idea is to smooth the data using `a kernel function such as a normal distribution, triangular distribution, or uniform distribution
 <https://en.wikipedia.org/wiki/Kernel_(statistics)#Kernel_functions_in_common_use>`_.
-The degree of smoothing is controlled by a single parameter, ``h``, representing the variance of the kernel function.
+The degree of smoothing is controlled by a scaling parameter, ``h``, which is called the *bandwidth*.

 .. testcode::

-   import math

    def kde_normal(sample, h):
        "Create a continuous probability density function from a sample."
-       # Smooth the sample with a normal distribution of variance h.
+       # Smooth the sample with a normal distribution kernel scaled by h.
-       kernel_h = NormalDist(0.0, math.sqrt(h)).pdf
+       kernel_h = NormalDist(0.0, h).pdf
        n = len(sample)
        def pdf(x):
            return sum(kernel_h(x - x_i) for x_i in sample) / n